owebeeone/pythonopenscad/README.md

 # Introduction

-PythonOpenScad is yet another [OpenSCAD](https://www.openscad.org/) script/model generator for Python.
+PythonOpenScad is a Python library for generating 3D models, primarily targeting [OpenSCAD](https://www.openscad.org/) scripts but now also supporting direct mesh generation via the [manifold3d](https://github.com/elalish/manifold) library.

-The primary client for PythonOpenScad is [anchorSCAD](https://github.com/owebeeone/anchorscad), which is a library for generating OpenSCAD models from Python code with much easier metaphors for building complex models (holes vs difference, composite shapes, multi-material and multi-part models, path builders, and a whole lot more).
-The plan is to keep PythonOpenScad as a thin layer for generating OpenSCAD scripts and only provide functionality for producing such scripts, although the author may add a target to [manifold](https://github.com/elalish/manifold) to generate meshes directly (no promises).
+The primary client for PythonOpenScad is [anchorSCAD](https://github.com/owebeeone/anchorscad), which is a library for generating models from Python code with much easier metaphors for building complex models (holes vs difference, composite shapes, multi-material and multi-part models, path builders, and a whole lot more).
+PythonOpenScad aims to provide a robust API for both script generation and direct mesh manipulation.

 # Examples